Capstone-NextStep/nextstep-ml-deployment/README.md

 The Flask app serves as the API for the machine learning model.
 Below are the key features of app.py:

 **Endpoints:**
-- /predict: Accepts input data (JSON) and returns predictions.
+- /predict: Accepts input data of "skills" (JSON) and return careers predictions.
-- /generate: Generate CV
+- /generate: Generate About section for the CV Template Based on user provided career

-## Contributors
-- Muhammad Raihan Saputra
-- Bryant Firsta Agdinto